predixdesignsystem/px-button-group-design/README.md

 # px-button-group-design

-The px-button-group-design module is an implementation of button groups, either multi or unique select.
+The Predix UI Button Group module is an implementation of button groups, either multi or unique select.

 ## Dependencies

-Predix UI's Button Group module depends on two other PX modules:
+The `px-button-group-design` module depends on two other PX modules:

 * [px-buttons-design](https://github.com/PredixDev/px-buttons-design)
 * [px-helpers-design](https://github.com/PredixDev/px-helpers-design)

 ## Upstream dependency

-The Button Group module is also an upstream dependency in this meta kit:
+The `px-button-group-design` module is also an upstream dependency in this meta kit:

 * [px-meta-buttons-design](https://github.com/PredixDev/px-meta-buttons-design)